NanoMetaML/template/README.md

  3. Trainers

 The datasets contain all the data we need for an experiment.
 We pull in datasets from clearml and locally.

+Models are modularized into components and pytorch-lightning modules.

+Trainers control the training of the model.
+In these modules, you define checkpointing, logging, and running the experiment.

 All three of these components are loaded using modules.